Tiamarth/MetaLists/game_distribs.md

 *A game library manager provides a convenient way to organize, manage, and launch your games.* A game distribution platform is a service which provides a way for game developers to easily sell their products to gamers.
 Often, game distribution platforms provide a desktop client which also acts as a library manager.
 A popular example of a game distribution platform and library manager is Steam.
 An unpopular but no less well known example of a game distribution platform and library manager is Epic.

 ## Data
-game distributors: 12
+game distributors: 13

 **License**
 open source: 1
-proprietary: 11
+proprietary: 12

 **Linux support**
 sells games for linux: 8
-does not sell games for linux: 4
+does not sell games for linux: 5

 **Desktop clients**
-has a desktop client: 7
+has a desktop client: 8
 does not have a desktop client: 5

 **Desktop client Linux support**
-desktop client runs on linux: 3
+desktop client runs on linux: 4
 desktop client does not run on linux: 8
 desktop client will eventually run on linux: 1

+**Web store**
+store can be used in a web browser: 12
+store can't be used in a web broweser: 1